google/comprehensive-rust/TRANSLATIONS.md

 don't modify the Markdown files directly: instead you modify `.po` files in a `po/` directory.
 The `.po` files are small text-based translation databases.

+> **Tip:** You should not edit the `.po` files by hand.
+Instead use a PO
+> editor, such as [Poedit](https://poedit.net/).
+There are also several online
+> editors available.
+This will ensure that the file is encoded correctly.

 There is a `.po` file for each language.
 They are named after the [ISO 639] language codes: Danish would go into `po/da.po`, Korean would go into `po/ko.po`, etc. The `.po` files contain all the English text plus the